Fantasy fiction, perhaps more than any other genre, gives us the ability to completely lose ourselves in a different world.

 Shadow and Bone Trilogy by Leigh Bardugo

-This trio of books – consisting of Shadow and Bone, and Siege and Storm – is part of Leigh Bardugo’s Grishaverse.
+This trio of books – consisting of Shadow and Bone, Siege and Storm, and Ruin and Rising – is part of Leigh Bardugo’s Grishaverse.
 In this world exist Grisha, people who have powers such as being able to manipulate wind, control heart rate, and produce fire.
-Ruin and Rising

 Shadow and Bone introduces Alina Starkov, who discovers she’s a Sun Summoner, a very, very rare type of Grisha who can manipulate light.
 Her power means she has the potential to destroy The Shadow Fold, a huge swathe of darkness full of monsters.

 Other books in the Grishaverse are the Six of Crows duology and the King of Scars duology.

 A Song of Ice and Fire series by George R. R. Martin

-This series is, of course, better known by the name adopted for the television adaptation:
+This series is, of course, better known by the name adopted for the television adaptation: Game of Thrones.

 The first book in the series, A Game of Thrones, was published in 1996, and introduces the the continent of Westeros, where a number of families are fighting for control of the throne; a rising supernatural threat in the northernmost area of Westeros; and an attempt by a deposed king’s exiled daughter to assume her dad’s crown.
-A Game of Thrones

-There are currently five books in the series (two of which are split into two parts each) – A Clash of Kings, A Storm of Swords Part 1: Steel and Snow, A Storm of Swords Part 2: Blood and Gold, A Feast for Crows, and A Dance with Dragons Part 1: Dreams and Dust – with Martin working on a sixth.
+There are currently five books in the series (two of which are split into two parts each) – A Clash of Kings, A Storm of Swords Part 1: Steel and Snow, A Storm of Swords Part 2: Blood and Gold, A Feast for Crows, A Dance with Dragons Part 1: Dreams and Dust, and A Dance with Dragons Part 2: After the Feast – with Martin working on a sixth.
 He predicts there will be seven books in total.
-A Dance with Dragons Part 2: After the Feast

 The Lord of the Rings series by J.R.R.
 Tolkien